 There are many foods to avoid for adhd kids.
 Sugary foods have many toxic ingredients -sweeteners and dyes that are anything but natural can be incredibly harmful for kids with adhd.
 High Fructose Corn Syrup is not sugar and is something you should avoid feeding your ADHD kiddo

-As a parent of a kid with ADHD, there are many things that overwhelm me when it comes to making choices for my child.
-Nutrition and supplements have been something we have worked on for years.
-I have tried many different supplements and can honestly say, that I have found the best proven natural […]
+As a parent of 2 kids with ADHD, there are many things that overwhelm me when it comes to making choices for my children.
+Natural remedies, like nutrition and supplements have been something we have worked on for years.
+I have tried many different things and can honestly say, that I have found the best […]

 Do your kids whine and complain about homework?
 Do small assignments take an hour to complete?
+Do your kids have no sense of time?
 Then read on!!
+I’ve found a solution – The Best Timer for ADHD!
 I wanted to share an absolute life saver for any family struggling with homework time.
-I started using the Time Timer for homework this year and it has completely turned homework time around for us!
-What’s great […]
+I started […]

 Having a hard time limiting cellphone use for your ADHD kid?
 Or wondering when to get them a smartphone?
 This article gives you advice you can use today to help your kid learn to responsibly use a cell phone.
 Tried and true tips from a mom of two adhd boys!